colah/ByronTrialNotes/daily-notes/day20.md

 * Why?
  * It has the interesting ability that if you add something with alcohol groups there's a small induction time and they burn.
 * Has it been used in homemade explosives?
  * Yes.
-It can be used to chemically intiate the primary explosive.
+It can be used to chemically initiate the primary explosive.
 This is different from electrical igniter.
  * This was used in the September 25th attack in 2009, the underwear bomber.
 * No metal involved?
  * Yes.
 There's no metal wires so it won't be picked up with standard security procedures.